Van ECK Associates Corp Sells 26,572 Shares of CF Industries Holdings, Inc. (NYSE:CF)

 In other news, EVP Douglas C. Barnard sold 9,700 shares of the firm’s stock in a transaction that occurred on Monday, August 7th.
 The shares were sold at an average price of $80.37, for a total value of $779,589.00.
 Following the transaction, the executive vice president now owns 15,089 shares in the company, valued at $1,212,702.93.
 The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
 Company insiders own 0.42% of the company’s stock.

-Several equities analysts recently weighed in on CF shares.
-Piper Sandler increased their price target on shares of CF Industries from $80.00 to $92.00 in a research report on Monday, August 7th.
-HSBC cut their target price on shares of CF Industries from $85.00 to $83.00 and set a “hold” rating for the company in a research report on Wednesday, July 26th.
-UBS Group increased their target price on shares of CF Industries from $95.00 to $99.00 and gave the stock a “buy” rating in a research report on Tuesday, September 26th.
-Bank of America increased their target price on shares of CF Industries from $95.00 to $98.00 in a research report on Monday, August 7th.
-Finally, Mizuho increased their target price on shares of CF Industries from $83.00 to $86.00 and gave the stock a “neutral” rating in a research report on Friday, August 4th.
+CF has been the subject of a number of research reports.
+Mizuho increased their target price on shares of CF Industries from $83.00 to $86.00 and gave the stock a “neutral” rating in a research report on Friday, August 4th.
+Bank of America raised their price objective on shares of CF Industries from $95.00 to $98.00 in a research report on Monday, August 7th.
+Wells Fargo & Company raised their price objective on shares of CF Industries from $94.00 to $101.00 and gave the company an “overweight” rating in a research report on Monday, October 23rd.
+HSBC cut their price objective on shares of CF Industries from $85.00 to $83.00 and set a “hold” rating for the company in a research report on Wednesday, July 26th.
+Finally, StockNews.com started coverage on shares of CF Industries in a research report on Thursday, October 5th.
+They issued a “hold” rating for the company.
 One investment analyst has rated the stock with a sell rating, eight have assigned a hold rating and six have given a buy rating to the company.
 Based on data from MarketBeat, the stock presently has a consensus rating of “Hold” and a consensus target price of $92.44.

 About CF Industries